Installation

 qqX will test and setup most standard desktop associated terminals without problem.

-From qqX version 1.10.02 onwards, a 'CustomTerminalProfile' will now be stored in the qqX settings folder.
-This file will be checked and auto-read when carrying out updates.
-The (hidden) file '$HOME/.qqX/qqX_term.conf' may also be edited.
+A 'CustomTerminalProfile' is stored in the qqX settings folder and will be auto-read when carrying out updates.

 Profile options